dwalker0044/Aim/README.md

 \* A **build target** is some combination of _things_ that affects the output binary.
 See Methodology for more information.

+See [ShapeAttack](https://github.com/diwalkerdev/ShapeAttack), for a demo of how Aim can be used in a real world example.

 ## Known Limitations
 * Windows support is still in development.